Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Simulation Results

 \subsection{Entropy of DJSCC encoder output over sub-channels}

 The MIMO channel with SVD can be regarded as multiple sub-channels with different channel qualities and capacity.
 However, it is not clear, at least not in a quantified manner, how the sub-channel quality affects the amount of information transmitted in the DJSCC sub-channel.

 The biggest issue is that there is no unified definition of semantic entropy, and the definitions that have been proposed are not as general as the Shannon entropy\cite{beyondbits}.
-In order to investigate how much information is transmitted over different DJSCC sub-channels, we exploit the non-parameter entropy estimation method to estimated entropy of DJSCC encoder output, which are used to approximately quantify the amount of transmitted information.
+In order to investigate how much information is transmitted over different DJSCC sub-channels, we exploit the non-parameter entropy estimation method to estimated differential entropy of DJSCC encoder output, which related to the shortest description length\cite{cover1999elements}.
+Therefore, we use differential entropy to approximately quantify the amount of transmitted information.

-The goal of non-parameter entropy estimation is to estimate the entropy of the underlying distribution only from a finite number of samples when the probability density distribution is unknown\cite{knn2016}.
-The mainstream methods of non-parameter entropy estimation include kernel density estimators(KDEs) and $k$ nearest neighbors (kNNs), etc. In our experiment, we adopt the kNN entropy estimation method, whose error rate is no more than twice of the Bayesian error rate (minimum error)\cite{knn_prof1}.
-The core idea of kNN methods is to estimate the probability mass of local field around each sample by making Gaussian approximation for $k$ nearest points around the sample\cite{knn2016}.
-The calculation formula of estimated entropy $\widehat {H} (\boldsymbol{X})$ is given by
+The goal of non-parameter entropy estimation is to estimate the differential entropy of the underlying distribution only from a finite number of samples\cite{knn2016}.
+In our experiment, we adopt the kNN entropy estimation method, whose error rate is no more than twice of the Bayesian error rate (minimum error).
+The core idea of kNN methods is to estimate the probability mass of local field with $k$ nearest points around the sample\cite{knn2016}.
+The calculation formula of estimated differential entropy $\widehat {H} (\boldsymbol{X})$ is given by

 where $\psi$ denotes the digamma function, $N$ denotes the total number of samples, $k$ denotes the number of samples in the local field, $c_d$ is a constant term that denotes the unit volume of the local field, $d$ denotes the dimension of the data, and $\varepsilon (i)$ denotes the distance from the $i$th sample to the $k$th nearest neighbor point.
-Details of the formula and derivation process can be found in\cite{knn2016,firstknn}.
-In our simulation, we set $d = 2$ for transmitting complex symbols and $k=\sqrt{N}$ without loss of generality\cite{pcsa}.
+Details of the formula and derivation process can be found in\cite{knn2016}.
+In our simulation, we set $d = 2$ and $k=\sqrt{N}$ without loss of generality.